hirememorey/resilience-basketball/docs/HIERARCHY_OF_CONSTRAINTS_ATTEMPT.md

 **Status**: ⚠️ **REVERTED** - Implementation had bugs, but principle is sound
 **Outcome**: Reverted to maintain 100% True Positive pass rate (17/17)

+**UPDATE**: This attempt was later successfully implemented.
+See `docs/HIERARCHY_OF_CONSTRAINTS_IMPLEMENTATION.md` for the complete successful implementation.

 ---

 ## Executive Summary